ugr-sail/sinergym/CONTRIBUTING.md

     2. If you are using [Visual Studio Code](https://code.visualstudio.com/) you can build a container and develop with Github from there using [remote container extension](https://code.visualstudio.com/docs/remote/containers) (very comfortable).
     3. If you don't want to use that editor extension, you can build a container using Dockerfile traditionally and init github credentials manually into container.

+## Documentation

+If you want to update our documentation, you have to pass sphinx build and spelling compilation.
+Workflows will check that and report errors in Pull Request.
+If spelling doesn't pass due to a word that is not in default dictionary, you have to add in `docs/sources/spelling_wordlist.txt` (Please, respect alphabetical order).

 ## Codestyle

 - We are using [autopep8 codestyle](https://github.com/hhatto/autopep8) (max line length of 79 characters) 2 level aggressive.